 - 1. A statement that the study involves research; - 2.
 An explanation of the purpose(s) of the research; - 3.
-A description of the procedures to be followed, including the expected duration of the subject's participation, and identification of any procedures which are experimental; - 4.
-A description of any reasonably foreseeable risks or discomforts to the subject (if no foreseeable risk exists, then a statement to that effect is appropriate);
+A description of the procedures to be followed, including the expected duration of the participant's participation, and identification of any procedures which are experimental; - 4.
+A description of any reasonably foreseeable risks or discomforts to the participant (if no foreseeable risk exists, then a statement to that effect is appropriate);

-- 5. A description of any benefits to the subject or to others which may reasonably be expected from the research (if no foreseeable benefit exists, then a statement to that effect is appropriate); - 6.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject; - 7.
-A description of who will have access to records that identify the subjects, and how confidentiality of those records will be maintained; - 8.
+- 5. A description of any benefits to the participant or to others which may reasonably be expected from the research (if no foreseeable benefit exists, then a statement to that effect is appropriate); - 6.
+A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the participant; - 7.
+A description of who will have access to records that identify the participants, and how confidentiality of those records will be maintained; - 8.
 For research involving greater than minimal risk, an explanation of any compensation and an explanation of any medical treatments that are available if injury occurs and, what they consist of, or where further information may be obtained; - 9.
-Identification of whom to contact for answers to pertinent questions about the research and research subjects' rights, and whom to contact in the event of a research-related injury to the subject, along with contact information; and - 10.
-A statement that participation is voluntary and that the subject may refuse to participate or discontinue participation at any time without penalty or loss of benefits to which the subject may be otherwise entitled.
+Identification of whom to contact for answers to pertinent questions about the research and research participants' rights, and whom to contact in the event of a research-related injury to the participant, along with contact information; and - 10.
+A statement that participation is voluntary and that the participant may refuse to participate or discontinue participation at any time without penalty or loss of benefits to which the participant may be otherwise entitled. - 11.
+One of the following statements about any research that involves the collection of identifiable private information or identifiable biospecimens: - a.
+A statement that identifiers might be removed from the identifiable private information or identifiable biospecimens and that, after such removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from the participant or the legally authorized representative, if this might be a possibility; or - b.
+A statement that the participant's information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for future research studies.

 Additional Elements.
-When relevant, the following information shall also be provided to each subject:
+When relevant, the following information shall also be provided to each participant:

-- 11. A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable; - 12.
-Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent; - 13.
-Any additional costs to the subject that may result from participation in the research; - 14.
-The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject; - 15.
-A statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject; and - 16.
-The approximate number of subjects involved in the study.
+- 12. A statement that the particular treatment or procedure may involve risks to the participant (or to the embryo or fetus, if the participant is or may become pregnant) which are currently unforeseeable; - 13.
+Anticipated circumstances under which the participant's participation may be terminated by the investigator without regard to the participant's consent; - 14.
+Any additional costs to the participant that may result from participation in the research; - 15.
+The consequences of a participant's decision to withdraw from the research and procedures for orderly termination of participation by the participant; - 16.
+A statement that significant new findings developed during the course of the research which may relate to the participant's willingness to continue participation will be provided to the participant; - 17.
+The approximate number of participants involved in the study: - 18.
+When applicable, the amount and schedule of all payments;